 In all of the Districts, Attorneys are required to submit an Electronic Filing Registration Form in order to receive permission to file documents electronically and once credentials have been received, file her own Notice of Special Appearance.

-Local Rules for the EDN provide in part that:
+Local Civil Rule 83.1(e) for the EDNC provides in part that:

 d. the special appearance attorney shall submit any document to Local Civil Rule 83.1(d) counsel for review prior to filing the document with this court.

 (2) An attorney who is not a member of the bar of this court will not receive electronic notification until the attorney becomes a registered CM/ECF filer with this court and files a Notice of Special Appearance.

 (3) A member of the bar of this court who accepts employment in association with a special appearance attorney is responsible to this court for the conduct of the litigation of the proceeding, must be a CM/ECF registrant and shall review for submission by the special appearance attorney all pleadings and papers electronically filed.
 The responsibility of the member of the bar who accepts employment in association with a special appearance attorney and designates him or herself as Local Civil Rule 83.1(d) local counsel shall be governed by Local Civil Rule 83.1(d).

 NC State Bar has additional requirements for Pro Hac Vice admission in North Carolina State Courts.

 NC State Bar requires that all out-of-state attorneys register with the State Bar through local counsel.

 N.C.
 State Bar also requires that the out-of-state attorney register with the State Bar.